Onboarding New Members

 We highly recommend that Organisation Owners/Admins adopt the following best practices when onboarding new room members to their organisations before their trial or first online collaboration.
 You may wish to draw up your organisation's internal Standard Operation Procedures (SOPs) based on the best practices below.

-All ClassDo users need ready access to either their registered email or mobile phone for logging into their online collaboration.
-Hence, do confirm with new room members that they will have access to the same mobile phone or email address that they have registered with.
+All ClassDo users need ready access to their registered email address for logging into their online collaboration.
+Hence, do confirm with new room members that they will have access to the same email address that they have registered with.

-If they are joining the room via room key, inform them to use the email address or mobile number that they have registered with you for easier identification when approving join requests.
+If they are joining the room via room key, inform them to use the email address that they have registered with you for easier identification when approving join requests, or addresses with certain email domains that you can set to admit automatically.

 Send Invites/Room Keys and Instructions in Advance, assign roles of new room members